ONSdigital/els-api-poc/README.md

 ### Possible alternative implementations

 If a publicly exposed API is not considered advisable due to performance, security or other considerations, we still have a need to an establish a more performant way to serve data to the ELS app.
 Possible alternative implementations include:
-- A private API that cannot be accessed directly by external users.
+1. A private API that cannot be accessed directly by external users.
-- An alternative internal data querying system, potentially leveraging SvelteKit's [remote functions](https://svelte.dev/docs/kit/remote-functions).
+2. An alternative internal data querying system, potentially leveraging SvelteKit's [remote functions](https://svelte.dev/docs/kit/remote-functions).
-- Pre-generated data files that could serve relevant chunks of data to the app when the user makes selections.
+3. Pre-generated data files that could serve relevant chunks of data to the app when the user makes selections.

+Notably, options 1 and 2 would not benefit from Cloudflare caching of its responses, whereas option 3 would require a significant volume of static data files to be generated at the build step and uploaded with the deployment.
+On face value, this may make all of the options sub-optimal, although additional approaches &mdash; or hybrid approaches &mdash; may emerge with additional research and testing.